ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 })
 ```

-In the code above, we have `TestsRegistry`: as the name suggest, this is a
+In the code above, we have `TestsRegistry`: this is a
 registry of all the procedural tests that we want to run against our VM.
 Afterwards, we have the following snippet: